edemaine/coauthor/README.md

   opposite sort order).
 Intelligent handling of numbers while sorting, e.g. "9." comes before "10.".

-* "Live Feed" to watch messages as they get changed/posted.
+* "**Live Feed**" to watch messages as they get changed/posted.
 Useful for projecting the latest activity onto a big screen while a group is gathered and some are maybe editing.

-* "Catchup on Recent Posts" to see all messages since a particular date/time (including relative specifications like "1 week" or "12 hours").
+* "**Catchup on Recent Posts**" to see all messages since a particular date/time (including relative specifications like "1 week" or "12 hours").
   Useful for progress reports since the last meeting.

-* Threaded message organization, with arbitrary tree structure (root messages, replies with arbitrary depth).
-You can focus on the subthread rooted at any message, or fold away the contents of a subthread to focus on the rest.
+* **Threaded** message organization, with arbitrary tree structure (root messages, replies with arbitrary depth).
+You can focus on the subthread rooted at any message (click on the arrow), or fold away the contents of a subthread to focus on the rest.
   (Currently the folds are not preserved across sessions / rerenders.)

-* Tags: attached an arbitrary set of strings to a message.
+* **Tags**: attached an arbitrary set of strings to a message.
 Find other messages with the same tag by clicking on a tag.

-* Search for posts by a particular user by clicking on their username.
+* **Search** for posts by a particular user by clicking on their username.
   Search for your own posts in a group by clicking the "My Posts" button.

-* Permanent URLs for all messages, groups, etc., for easy emailing etc.
+* **Permanent URLs** for all messages, groups, etc., for easy emailing etc.
   (but other than group name, not revealing, so only those with permission can open).
 Links to other messages via specical coauthor:xxx syntax.
   Drag messages (via their arrow icon) into other messages to make such links.

-* Files (another type of message) can be attached to other messages, as another type of reply.
+* **Files** (another type of message) can be attached to other messages, as another type of reply.
 Files can be replaced, and image/video files (including PNG, JPEG, SVG, MP4) are displayed inline.
 (In the future, they and other visual file types such as PDF will be rendered by some